 The law has recently evolved in this area to include a separate head of damage for a percentage of the population who do not necessarily earn wages but contribute to their household in other ways.
 The courts are understanding in the sense that they realize there is a significant value to a “stay at home” mother or father.
 If someone is deprived of their ability to look after their home following an accident, which was caused by another, they should be entitled to compensation for that loss.

 Special damages are out of pocket expenses such as costs for treatment, medication, or therapy.
-Keeping track of these ongoing receipts can be time consuming.
-At Hart Legal, we employ a team of legal assistants to help with organizing your personal injury file so you don’t have to.
+Keeping track of these ongoing receipts can be time-consuming.
+We employ a team of legal assistants to help with organizing your personal injury file so you don’t have to.

 In many cases, injuries caused by the negligence of another can leave life-long injury and the need for ongoing treatment.
-Anthony routinely advocates for clients who are in need of ongoing treatment, with much success.
-Such a claim can involve elongated physiotherapy, massage therapy, housekeeping services, or counselling.
-Again, dealing with the appropriate medical professionals is key.
-Anthony routinely deals with the appropriate health care professionals necessary to advance this type of claim.
+We routinely advocate for clients who are in need of ongoing treatment, with much success.
+Such a claim can involve elongated physiotherapy, massage therapy, housekeeping services, or counseling.
+Dealing with the appropriate medical professionals is key.
+We routinely deal with the appropriate health care professionals necessary to advance this type of claim.

 Until recently, ICBC has been very reluctant to pay anything for loss caused by depreciation on a vehicle damaged in a motor vehicle accident.
 However, recent changes in technology and the availability of records to prove such a loss has started to change ICBC’s mind on accelerated depreciation claims.
-Anthony routinely deals with the appropriate experts in the area and has successfully settled many accelerated depreciation claims in conjunction with personal injury claims.
+We routinely deal with the appropriate experts in the area and have successfully settled many accelerated depreciation claims in conjunction with personal injury claims.

-Hart Legal’s personal injury lawyer has a demonstrated track record of standing up to fight for their clients in court.
+We have a demonstrated track record of standing up to fight for our clients in court.
+Here are some examples:

 Terezakis v.
 Ekins, 2018 BCSC 249